blu-corner/etiqet/README.md

      * The @EtiqetProtocol annotation tells Etiqet that this returns a protocol definition.
 This annotation requires a
      * value - this is the name that the protocol will be accessed under.
      *
+     * Note that the name specified in the annotation will override any name given within the method itself
+     *
      * Methods using this annotation *MUST* return the type `com.neueda.etiqet.core.config.dtos.Protocol` */
     @EtiqetProtocol("testProtocol")